senecajs/senecajs.org/src/pages/tutorials/understanding-prior-actions.md

 layout: main.html
 ---

-#Seneca Prior Actions
+# Understanding Prior Actions

-##The Seneca software component model
+## The Seneca software component model
 Software components are supposed to make your life easier.
 They are supposed let you write production-ready code faster.
 They do this in four ways.
 Software components are:

 * _self-contained_, so they don't step on each other's toes;